thevirinchi/toDoList/README.md

   4. http-server: ^0.11.1

 ## To Run
-Compile the JavaScripts using Babel
+Compile the JavaScripts using Babel...
 ```npm run watch```